Maximum Award: $5,000

 Funds should be expended during the Spring semester.
 Grants cannot be used to support CWRU participant stipends or discretionary accounts, nor can they be used to support recurring events such as departmental colloquia.
 Examples of supported expenses include, but are not limited to: research or technical assistance; materials, equipment, supplies; space rental; reception expenses; publicity; honorarium and travel expenses for visitors.

-Full-time faculty in the arts and humanities within the College of Arts and Sciences and full-time SAGES instructors at Case Western Reserve University are eligible to apply for Special Projects Grants.
+Funds are available to full-time faculty in the arts and humanities within the College of Arts and Sciences including lecturers, instructors, and visiting faculty.
 Joint applications are encouraged.

 All awardees will be required to collaborate with the Baker-Nord staff in publicizing their project to the Case Western Reserve University community through the website and other relevant outlets.